 - Fresh peaches: They should be ripe but firm.
 They need to be ripe for their natural sweetness to come out, but also relatively firm so that they don’t fall apart on the grill.
 The larger the peaches, the better.

 - Feta crumbles: Adds fresh savory flavors.
-Goat cheese, gorgonzola, fresh mozzarella, or burrata work too.
+Other great choices are goat cheese, gorgonzola, fresh mozzarella, and burrata cheese.

 For the balsamic dressing: